 - Relieve pain.

 - Slow the spread of the disease in advanced prostate cancer.

 There are 3 types of hormonal therapies for the treatment of prostate cancer.
 They may be used alone or together.

 - Anti-androgens are medications that block testosterone from attaching to cancer cells.
-This keeps it from helping cancer cells to grow.
+This keeps it from helping cancer cells grow.
 One example of an anti-androgen is bicalutamide (Casodex®).
-This is a pill that you take once a day.
+This is a pill you take once a day.

 - If you’re taking bicalutamide, make sure you take it at the same time every day, with or without food.

 - Gonadotropin releasing hormone (GnRH) antagonists are medications that stop testosterone from being made.
 One example of a GnRH antagonist is degarelix (Firmagon®).
-It’s given as an injection under the skin once every 28 days.
+It’s given as an injection under your skin once every 28 days.